nikolai4D/frontEndFramework/README.md

 #### Composition:

-Componenent is not supposed to be used as such but to be used in composition as in the following example:
+Component is not supposed to be used as such but to be used in composition as in the following example:

 ```
 function Button(){